saurabhchavan7/City-Road-Structure-Analysis-Using-Clustering-Methods/README.md

 ## Overview <a name="overview"></a>

 In this project, I have analyzed the road structure of different cities using clustering techniques.
 The data was taken from the paper **"Urban Spatial Order: Street Network Orientation, Configuration, and Entropy"** by Geoff Boeing, which examines street network patterns across 100 global cities.
 The primary goal was to understand how factors like entropy, street length contribute to road quality.
-Further, I have also taken another feature, **population density**, and then analyzed to see if there is any similarity between the city's road structure and population density.
+Further, I have also taken another feature, **population density**, and undertook preprocessing steps to ensure its compatibility with the road structure data.
+This included extraction, merging, handling missing values, and scaling and then analyzed to see if there is any similarity between the city's road structure and population density.

 ## Data Loading <a name="data-loading"></a>